wesleyscholl/github-jira-pr-script/README.md

 git config --global hub.token [your github token]
 The Script:
 With the environment set up, you can now execute the script to automate your pull.

+When reading the comments in the script file, you’ll notice that it just executes the same manual task step by step.
+However, this script makes the process 100x faster than the manual process.
+To use the script, you’ll first need to download it.
+To make the script more dynamic and be able to run locally or remotely, we are passing the variables as environment variables:

+You need to append these variables to your environment variables within your ~/.bash_profile or the ~/.zshrc file In our script, we will use the variables above.,
+The alias is just a fancy way to execute it.
+To get the jira_access_token:
+How to create Jira API token?
+Note You need to check your terminal type!
+If it’s bash, you can continue with ~/.bash_profile.
+If it’s Zsh you need to write ~/.zshrc instead of ~/.bash_profile.
+You can identify which to choose by the title of your terminal:

+zsh terminal type
+Thankfully, the process of editing both files is the same — you simply need to watch the name of the file.
+In some cases, these files may not exist by default, so you will have to create them after determining your terminal type.
+Here’s how you can see if your files exist and what to do if they don’t:
+1- Check if the File Exists
+First, check if the file exists.
+To do so, run these commands: open ~/.bash_profile or open ~/.zshrc
+If it exists, simply edit the values above, and paste them into the file.
+Then press “Save.”
+2- If the Files aren’t Found, Create Them
+Use the following commands to create the right file: touch ~/.bash_profile or touch ~/.zshrc
+After you’ve created the file, simply open it with the command above and add the values above to it.
+3. Load the File
+Once you are done, you will need to load the file with this command: source ~/.bash_profile or source ~/.zshrc
+Read How to edit your bash profile for a detailed explanation, If you decided to skip this you can inject your values into the script directly (not secure)
+4. Execute the Script
+With the environment set up and the script loaded, you can execute the script using this line: pr [target branch]
+In some cases, you may get a permission denied error.
+If so, execute one of the following commands: chmod +x pr or chmod +x path of the script.sh
+Enhance Your Workflow Precision
+With this simple batch automation, you can handle multiple minor pull requests at a greater capacity than ever before.
+This means greater workflow precision and less time spent in manual processes.
+Traditionally, more requests equal more time to initiate the process for review and merging.
+With this script, we’ve drastically reduced this aspect of production time with this script — and now you can implement those same changes for your own system.